Sunday 23 March 1941

 U-551 (Kptlt.
 Karl Schrott), on its first patrol, is attacked by anti-submarine warfare trawler HMT Visenda about 93 miles south of Iceland.
 The depth charge attack succeeds, sinking the U-boat, and all 45 men on board perish.

 Royal Navy destroyer HMS Richmond runs aground off Benbane Head at Holyhead, Ireland.
-After it refloats, it requires repairs at Holyhead and then Southampton that take until 28 May.
+After it refloats, it requires repairs at Holyhead and then Southampton that last until 28 May.

 Minelayer HMS Teviotbank lays minefield BS 52 off the English east coast.